openoakland/dos-census-events/README.md

    and share the calendar with your Service Account's email address.
 You can find your Service Account's email address in the [IAM Admin](https://console.developers.google.com/iam-admin/serviceaccounts).
-   Allow the Service Account to "Make changes to events" for your calendar.
+   Allow the Service Account to "Make changes to events" to your calendar.
+To access sharing settings, open your [Google Calendar settings](https://calendar.google.com/calendar/r/settings) and then click the calendar you just created from the left navigation under "Settings for my calendars".
 1. Copy the Calendar Id from the settings in Google Calendar and set the environment variable `GOOGLE_CALENDAR_ID`.

 ### Create calendar events